-Dr. Langley together with our two PA's, Richard Reed and Rachel Sunstrom perform all state-of-the-art pediatric cardiac surgical procedures with the exception of heart transplantation.
+Dr. Irving Shen together with Dr. Ashok Muralidaran and Richard Reed perform all state-of-the-art pediatric cardiac surgical procedures with the exception of heart transplantation.
 The surgical team are actively involved in all aspects of peri-operative care and fellow education.

 The Pediatric ICU, wards, OR, echo lab and clinic are located in Doernbecher Children's Hospital, a free-standing academic Children's Hospital providing the widest range of health care services for children in the region.
 Doernbecher connects via bridge to OHSU Hospital where the ED, NICU, Cath Lab, Cardiac MRI and Adult services are located.